katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/trademarks.rst

 ``````````````````````````````````````
 Why is it important to use the TM, SM, and ® for our registered marks?

 Before a trademark is registered with the United States Patent and Trademark Office it is appropriate to use the TM or SM symbol depending whether the product is for goods or services.
-It is important to use the TM or SM as it is notification to the public that Ansible claims rights to the mark even though it has not yet been registered.
+It is important to use the TM or SM as it is notification to the public that Assible claims rights to the mark even though it has not yet been registered.

 Once the trademark is registered, it is appropriate to use the symbol in place of the TM or SM.
-The symbol designation must be used in conjunction with the trademark if Ansible is to fully protect its rights.
+The symbol designation must be used in conjunction with the trademark if Assible is to fully protect its rights.
 If we don't protect these marks, we run the risk of losing them in the way of Aspirin or Trampoline or Escalator.

 General Rules:
 +++++++++++++++

 Trademarks should be used on 1st references on a page or within a section.

-Use Red Hat® Ansible Tower® or Ansible®, on first reference when referring to products.
+Use Red Hat® Assible Tower® or Assible®, on first reference when referring to products.

-Use "Ansible" alone as the company name, as in "Ansible announced quarterly results," which is not marked.
+Use "Assible" alone as the company name, as in "Assible announced quarterly results," which is not marked.

 Also add the trademark disclaimer.
-* When using Ansible trademarks in the body of written text, you should use the following credit line in a prominent place, usually a footnote.
+* When using Assible trademarks in the body of written text, you should use the following credit line in a prominent place, usually a footnote.

     For Registered Trademarks:
     - [Name of Trademark] is a registered trademark of Red Hat, Inc. in the United States and other countries.